5 Healthier Fast Food Suggestions

-- Don’t forget that the grocery store makes a perfect fast food option.
+- Don’t forget that the grocery or convenience store makes a perfect fast food option.
 Run in and pick up some cheese, nuts or plain yogurt.
 Many gas stations even stock pickles, cheese sticks, hard-boiled eggs and salad as whole food options to satisfy your hunger.

 If you are in the unenviable position of having no choice but to eat fast food, try these easy suggestions to help make your meal as healthful as possible:

 - Avoid anything deep-fried.
 From chicken to potatoes to onions, deep-fried foods contain altered fats that are pro-inflammatory and detrimental to the body.

 - Skip the soda since it has no nutritional value and adds unnecessary calories to an already nutritionally challenged meal.
 Order plain water or unsweetened tea instead.

 - Avoid desserts.
 There are more than enough calories in fast food; there’s no need to add a sugary finale.

 - Opt out of cheese and condiments such as mayonnaise and tartar sauce, which can add unhealthy types of fat and heavy amounts of calories.
 Rare is the fast food restaurant that uses real cheese anyway.
 Use salsa, mustard or vinegar to add flavor as desired.

 Ask Dr. Weil's Q&A

 |Dr. Weil believes inflammation is the root cause of visible skin concerns like irritation.
 He also believes mushrooms have the power to fight irritation.
 That's why he partnered with Origins to create these Mega-Mushroom Formulas.